Make It Official

 Welcome to the Forty Acres.
 You’ll be right at home.
 The University of Texas at Austin is every bit as big and bold as you are.

-Securing your place in the Class of 2018 is as simple as accepting your offer of admission and satisfying the enrollment deposit (required for summer/fall only).
-Visit MyStatus to accept and to pay the $200 deposit, which is applied to your first semester’s tuition and fees.
+Securing your place in the Class of 2019 is as simple as satisfying your deposit.
+Visit MyStatus to pay the $200 enrollment deposit, which is applied to your first semester’s tuition and fees.
 After May 1, the deposit is non-refundable; a deposit exemption is also available to those with financial need.

 The University of Texas at Austin’s New Student Services provides orientation programming to assist in the transition from high school to the university.
 Its goal is to prepare students for a world-class academic journey, acclimate them to campus life, promote their engagement and successfully register them for classes.